 At 96 inches, Vanagons feature a small wheelbase for their size.
 This does wonders for the turning radius and maneuverability around tight spots

 Locating the engine in the back has other benefits.
-There is more leg room and head room for passengers up front, less engine noise in the driver’s ears, is there’s no hood to see over (improving visibility).
+There is more legroom and headroom for passengers up front, less engine noise in the driver’s ears, and there’s no hood to see over (improving visibility).
 Placing the engine over the rear wheels also improves traction – helpful when on the trails

 The wind tunnel testing is also responsible for the Vanagon’s highly efficient ventilation system, which includes front vent windows, sliding side windows, louvers in the ceiling, and more

 Key Model Year Changes:

 Final year of Wolfgram Grey.
 This color was only available in 1986 and 1987

 Final year of the small steel bumpers, which were replaced with big fiberglass bumpers in the following year (1988)